-- Collective Worship Policy (Recommended) - Sex, Relationships and Health Education Policies (Statutory) - Governor/Trustee Visits Policy or Protocol - Curriculum information published on school website (Statutory)
+- Collective Worship Policy (Recommended) - Sex, Relationships and Health Education Policies (Statutory) - Governor/Trustee Visits Policy or Protocol - Curriculum information published on school website (Statutory) - Provider Access Policy & Careers information published on school website (Statutory, years 8 to 13)

 To monitor and evaluate the agreed intent, implementation and impact of the school curriculum.
 Consider D evidence about how effectively the curriculum is achieving its aims for pupils and how this relates to the board's vision for the school.
 Report to the board.
 To evaluate information from the headteacher, subject leaders and staff about how the curriculum is taught, D evaluated and resourced, report to full governing board.
 To agree the policies for sex & relationships education, health education and collective worship.
 D To agree the arrangements for educational visits and ensure that they are in line with current guidance (link to D Health and Safety Lead).
+To ensure the continued knowledge and understanding of governors / trustees in respect of the National D Curriculum and/or changes in national programmes which impact on the curriculum.

-To ensure the continued knowledge and understanding of governors in respect of the National Curriculum D and/or changes in national programmes which impact on the curriculum.
 To establish/recommend as appropriate the policy and/or protocol for governor visits to the school.
-Ensure all governors are aware of and follow the agreed structure, including submitting appropriate reports to the board, by monitoring its implementation.
-Have regard for staff wellbeing and work life balance when R devising the policy.
-To develop and review a monitoring procedure and cycle for governors (including governor visits) focusing on specific areas of the curriculum, linked to the School Development Plan (School Improvement Plan).
-D To monitor and evaluate the provisions of the curriculum to account for the needs of children with SEND, including more able children.
+Ensure R all governors are aware of and follow the agreed structure, including submitting appropriate reports to the board, by monitoring its implementation.
+Have regard for staff wellbeing and work life balance when devising the policy.
+To develop and review a monitoring procedure and cycle for governors (including governor visits) focusing on D specific areas of the curriculum, linked to the School Development Plan (School Improvement Plan).
+To monitor and evaluate the provisions of the curriculum to account for the needs of children with SEND, D including more able children.
 Consider evidence to demonstrate how the curriculum is made accessible for all pupils.
 (Link with SEND/Inclusion lead governor.)
-D Consider if children are taught about mental health and emotional wellbeing as part of a broad and balanced curriculum.
-D Evaluate the provision for ensuring that pupils are prepared for life in modern Britain and are given opportunities to develop character and resilience.
-D Monitor and evaluate the range of extra-curricular opportunities available to pupils and the level of uptake by pupils across all age ranges and amongst disadvantaged pupils.
-D To ensure the relevant statutory information relating to the curriculum is published on the school website including: • The content of the curriculum by academic year and subject D How parents (including prospective parents) can obtain further information in relation to the curriculum Key Stage 1 phonics and reading schemes in operation Review & recommend term dates including non-pupil and inset days.
+Consider if children are taught about mental health and emotional wellbeing as part of a broad and balanced D curriculum.
+Evaluate the provision for ensuring that pupils are prepared for life in modern Britain and are given D opportunities to develop character and resilience.
+Monitor and evaluate the range of extra-curricular opportunities available to pupils and the level of uptake by D pupils across all age ranges and amongst disadvantaged pupils.
+To ensure the relevant statutory information relating to the curriculum is published on the school website D including: The content of the curriculum by academic year and subject How parents (including prospective parents) can obtain further information in relation to the curriculum Key Stage 1 phonics and reading schemes in operation Key Stage 4 list of courses leading to GCSE Key Stage 4 list of other courses offered and the qualifications which may be acquired.
+Review & recommend term dates including non-pupil and inset days.
 R